Sam Bennett (ice hockey): Kingston Frontenacs

-Bennett is a native of Holland Landing, Ontario.
-He played minor ice hockey for the York-Simcoe Express and then the Toronto Marlboros.
+A native of Holland Landing, Ontario, he played minor ice hockey for the York-Simcoe Express and then the Toronto Marlboros.
 He played in the 2009 Quebec International Pee-Wee Hockey Tournament as a member of York-Simcoe, and was a teammate of Connor McDavid.
 In 2012, he was selected ninth overall by the Kingston Frontenacs in the Ontario Hockey League (OHL) Priority Selection Draft.
 He appeared in 40 games with the Frontenacs in 2012–13 and recorded 40 points to earn a place on the OHL's Second All-Rookie Team.

 Returning to the Frontenacs for the 2013–14 season, Bennett was among the OHL's scoring leaders by mid-season.
 He stood fourth with 66 points in 40 games and was on a 24-game scoring streak when he suffered a minor injury that prevented him from participating in the 2014 CHL Top Prospects Game.
 In its mid-season ranking, the NHL Central Scouting Bureau named Bennett as the top North American prospect for the 2014 NHL Entry Draft.
 One of the Bureau's scouts praised Bennett's offensive ability: "His puckhandling and playmaking are excellent and he has one of the best shots in this year's draft class.
 He has scored several goals from the high slot and coming in off the wing and has been very effective on the power play."
 Concerns were raised when at the 2014 NHL Scouting Combine, he was unable to do a single pull-up.
 He retained the top spot in NHL Central Scouting's final ranking after recording nine points in seven playoff games for Kingston despite playing through a groin injury.
 He finished the regular season with 36 goals and 91 points in 57 games.
 He was named to the OHL's Third All-Star Team.

 The Calgary Flames selected Bennett with the fourth overall selection at the 2014 NHL Entry Draft, and he quickly signed a three-year, entry-level contract with the club.
 He attended the team's training camp prior to the 2014–15 season, where he injured his shoulder.
 Bennett admitted that the shoulder had ailed him the previous season in Kingston, but he initially failed to disclose the issue, stating he "wanted to play" and would "do anything to make the team and play in the NHL this year".
 Instead, Bennett's injury required surgery to repair, which the Flames said would prevent him from playing for several months.
 After missing five months of action, Bennett was medically cleared to play and was reassigned to Kingston on February 21, 2015.
 He scored 24 points in 11 regular season games for Kingston and added 3 assists as the Frontenacs were quickly eliminated in the OHL playoffs.